 - It is cheaper than Phuket, if you want to stay near the beach.

-Where to stay in Krabi?
+Where to Stay in Krabi?

 There are many options you have for staying in the Krabi province.
 Some people spend a night in the Krabi town after their flight and then take ferries to one of the islands to spend time there.
 We didn’t wanna move with our luggage from an island to an island or take a 4-hour ferry and a mini-bus to get to a not easily accessible beach destination on Koh Lanta.
-So we based ourselves near the Ao Nang beach, which is about an hours drive from the Krabi airport.
+So we based ourselves near the Ao Nang beach, which is about an hour’s drive from the Krabi airport.

 Either way, the beach is not that clean.
 But we discovered a wooden path across to the Poi Plong beach, which is I believe a private area, but free.
 After about 10 minute walk you can get to this beautiful spot with clean water.